 Spending Money in Cuba

-It's still not easy to spend dollars in Cuba: U.S. credit cards generally don't work there (although there are some ATMs at banks in the largest cities), and exchanging dollars for convertible Cuban pesos (CUC) includes an extra fee that's not charged to any other international currency.
-That's why many savvy travelers take Euros, British pounds, or Canadian dollars to Cuba and so you'll need enough cash to last your whole trip, given the lack of credit card acceptance.
+If you are allowed to visit Cuba, it's still not easy to spend American dollars there.
+U.S credit cards generally don't work in Cuba, and exchanging dollars for convertible Cuban pesos (CUC) includes an extra fee that's not charged to any other international currency.